Hawks beat Wolves 127-120 as teams brace for roster shifts

-Collins had his fifth straight double-double for the Hawks, who prepared to add Capela and Nene from Houston as part of Wednesday’s four-team, 12-player trade that will also send Covington and Jordan Bell from Minnesota to the Rockets.
+Collins had his fifth straight double-double for the Hawks, who prepared to add Clint Capela from Houston as part of Wednesday’s reported four-team, 12-player trade that will also send Robert Covington and Jordan Bell from Minnesota to the Rockets.

-Then during the game, the Hawks reportedly made another trade.
-The team wouldn’t confirm details of the reported move.

-“I was shocked,” Young said.
-“Obviously, I��m still in my second year.
-This is my first time ever experiencing a trade happening during a game, for me.
-It’s new. “
+Andrew Wiggins scored 25 and Josh Okogie 23 to lead the Wolves, who made it a game with a late 19-7 run in a too-little, too-late bid.
+Karl-Anthony Towns finished with 21 points as Minnesota lost its 13th straight game.

 In a game featuring teams with 28 combined wins – not to mention Minnesota’s lengthy skid – this one had some intrigue, although not for the on-court action.